offensive-packaging/documentation/llvm-defaults/index.md

-   --resource-pressure              - Print the resource pressure view (enabled by default) --retire-stats                   - Print retire control unit statistics --scheduler-stats                - Print scheduler statistics --show-encoding                  - Print encoding information in the instruction info view --timeline                       - Print the timeline view --timeline-max-cycles=<uint>     - Maximum number of cycles in the timeline view, or 0 for unlimited.
+   --resource-pressure              - Print the resource pressure view (enabled by default) --retire-stats                   - Print retire control unit statistics --scheduler-stats                - Print scheduler statistics --show-barriers                  - Print memory barrier information in the instruction info view --show-encoding                  - Print encoding information in the instruction info view --timeline                       - Print the timeline view --timeline-max-cycles=<uint>     - Maximum number of cycles in the timeline view, or 0 for unlimited.
 Defaults to 80 cycles